 For Unit Trust or OEIC orders fund managers may levy an initial charge on purchase orders and there is a risk that fund managers apply a “dilution levy” to the order.
 This normally results where there are sizeable buy or sell orders in the market.
 This is an extra charge placed on the transaction and will be applied proportionately to an order placed.

-Should this occur it will be clearly detailed as a percentage of your order on your contract note.
+Should this occur it will be clearly detailed on the order confirmation that we will provide to you.

-For exchange traded orders, WBS may use one or more of the execution venues listed in Section 11 to enable it to obtain the best possible outcome on a consistent basis when executing an order on your behalf.
-WBS will regularly assess the execution venues available to ensure it is able to consistently obtain the best outcome for the client.
+For exchange traded orders, WBS may use one or more of the execution venues listed in Section 10 to enable it to obtain the best possible outcome on a consistent basis when executing client orders.
+WBS will regularly assess the execution venues available to ensure the best outcome for the client.
 The non-exhaustive list of factors which influence their decisions include:

-WBS use the following Retail Service Providers (Market Makers/Brokers):
+WBS currently use the following Retail Service Providers (Market Makers/Brokers):

 Flow Traders B.V

 and Winterflood Securities.